ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 there is no way to extend the matching semantics of keys.
 Any new keys requiring non-default comparison must add a CBOR tag to the Reference Value describing the desired behaviour.

-If the Reference Value contains an `authorized-by` field then the Verifier SHALL check for an `authorized-by` field in the Accepted Claims Set entry compared in the steps above.
-If the Accepted Claims Set key is not one of the keys from the Reference Value `authorized-by` field then the Reference Value does not match.

 If all checks above have been performed successfully then the Reference Value matches.